 Train For an Exciting and In-Demand Career in Manufacturing

-Advanced manufacturing and robotics is a blend of mechanical, electrical and computerized technologies that together form complex automated systems.
+Robotics is a blend of mechanical, electrical and computerized technologies that together form complex automated systems.

 Students are trained at Westmoreland’s state-of-the-art Advanced Technology Center by a dedicated team of expert instructors and consultants.
 The ATC provides industry-recognized training in programs that are in-demand within the manufacturing sector.